 Future changes to the law about financial agreements

 Financial agreements are out-of-court, private agreements between the two of you outlining how property and other financial matters will be dealt with in the event of the breakdown of a marriage or de facto relationship.
 It’s always disappointing when Courts get involved due to uncertainty.
 The downside of this is delays and added cost for both parties.

-The Legal Eagle will keep you updated on whether this new bill passes and becomes law.
+The Legal Eagle will keep you updated on whether any new laws are passed changing the current status.